-Nordic- or pole-walking, which engages the upper body for a more vigorous workout, is a popular activity in Europe and gaining a foothold in the U.S.
+Nordic Walking, which engages the upper body for a more vigorous workout, is a popular activity in Europe and gaining a foothold in the U.S.

-The activity involves special poles sized to a person's waistline and equipped with comfortable hand straps and removable rubber tips for pavement.
+The activity involves special poles sized to a person’s waistline and equipped with comfortable hand straps and removable rubber tips for pavement.
 Nordic Walking is a common activity among cross country skiers who want to maintain upper body strength and endurance in the off-season.

-Nordic walking is a good alternative for walkers seeking more challenge.
+It’s also a good alternative for walkers seeking more challenge.
 The Physical Activity Guidelines recommend active older adults aim for 300 minutes or more of moderate-intensity activity for additional health benefits.

 The poles, which are different than hiking poles, also encourage walkers to stay upright, improving their posture.

-Nordic walking, which simulates movements of cross-country skiing, can have a bit of a learning curve, so it's important beginners learn the proper technique, said Marti Irish, a physical therapist, avid cross-country skier and Nordic walker.
+Nordic Walking, which simulates movements of cross-country skiing, can have a bit of a learning curve, so it’s important beginners learn the proper technique, said Marti Irish, a physical therapist, avid cross-country skier and Nordic Walker.